Summary

 T-slot rails allow you to slide in "nuts" or "bolts" at any point along the rail.
 This means you can mount:

-By moving away from traditional C-clamps—which can damage the underside of a desk over time—T-slot integration provides a "bolt-on" security level that is essential for expensive camera gear.
+By moving away from traditional C-clamps—which can damage the underside of a desk over time—T-slot integration provides a high level of security for expensive camera gear.
 This modularity ensures that as your gear changes, your mounting points can move with it.

 Acoustic Integration and Vibration Damping